mbahvw/kit-katacoda-scenarios/kubectl-intermediate/step11.md

-In the previous step,  we wanted to get an output that is formated as the one below:
+In the previous step,  we wanted to get an output that is formatted as below:

 ```
 master   2